Your company lacks the time and resources to develop product and service solutions for living well across the lifespan.

 Fellowship cycles run on academic calendars.
-Applications are for the 2021-2022 Academic Year and submissions are due Monday, April 5th.
+Applications are for the 2021-2022 Academic Year and submissions are ongoing.

 "As a I designer I value work that is accessible, rich in purpose, and functional.
 Live Well has given me the opportunity to create work that aligns with my passions, and I'm able to impact the lives of others.
 I've been able to grow my skill set in research, design thinking, and storytelling to become a more empathetic and user-centered designer."

 “I’ve been most surprised about the amount of amazing work that can get accomplished when working with a large, multi-disciplinary team.
 Working across projects makes you realize just how much room there is to learn and grow.
 It’s fun to flex your skills and see how they apply to different projects.”